 "I understand it's a progression and a personal journey, but that threw me off.
 I'm the only person in here doing overhead squats and snatches with the PVC pipe.
-I can't even use the training
+I can't even use the training bar," she said.

 "(I got) more into the strength, really being a part of the community.

-That's when my goals shifted." -Starrisha Godfrey-Canada munity.
+That's when my goals shifted."

+-Starrisha Godfrey-Canada

+Godfrey-Canada's trip to Brazil fell through but she kept going to StrengthRx, increasing her attendance from three to four times a week to five or six.

+"(I got) more into the strength, really being a part of the community.
 That's when my goals shifted.
 I made a commitment to continue to go on a more regular basis," Godfrey-Canada said.

-Godfrey-Canada's trip to Brazil fell through but she kept going to StrengthRx, increasing her attendance from three to four times a

-"(I got) more into the strength, really being a part of the com-